by Amy Plano | Apr 24, 2019 | General Nutrition

 I confess.
 I am a snacker at ♥.
-I know some people just don’t snack.
+I know some people just don’t eat snacks.
 They eat their 2-3 main meals per day and nothing in between.
 I my friends am NOT that girl.

 Often I prefer to have snacks rather than meals.
 But not just one or two snacks.
 More like a personal ‘buffet’ of all things snacky.
 You see, my husband is not a snacker.
 Because well, tough guys don’t snack.
 Hee Hee!
 SO any and all snacks in the house are for me, myself and I.